aborowska/aborowska.github.io/_pages/about.md

 {% include _links_library.md %}

 Welcome to my website!
+I am an adjunct faculty at the [School of Business and Economics][EOR], [Vrije Universiteit Amsterdam][VU].
+My research interests lie in the area of Bayesian and computational statistics and econometrics.
+My work has focused on developing efficient sampling-based algorithms for prediction and inference in different contexts, such as time series forecasting, risk evaluation, state space models, and high-dimensional problems with intractable likelihood.

-I am a research associate in Statistics at the [School of Mathematics and Statistics][MathsStats] at the [University of Glasgow][UoG], working with [Dirk Husmeier][DirkHusmeier] on computer-intensive statistical inference in soft-tissue mechanical models based on partial differential equations.
-My current post is within the EPSRC funded [Closed-Loop Data Science][CLDS] centre, where I work on incorporating feedback effects into healthcare prognostication systems.
-My previous position at Glasgow was within [SofTMech][SofTMech], an EPSRC centre for Multiscale Soft Tissue Mechanics with applications to heart and cancer.
+Previously I was a research associate in Statistics at the [School of Mathematics and Statistics][MathsStats], [University of Glasgow][UoG], working with [Dirk Husmeier][DirkHusmeier] on computer-intensive statistical methods for soft-tissue mechanical models based on partial differential equations.
+I worked  within two EPSRC funded projects, the [Closed-Loop Data Science][CLDS]  (CLDS) centre and [SofTMech][SofTMech].
+My CLDS work concentrated on incorporating feedback effects into healthcare prognostication systems.
+In SofTMech, my research was mostly related to inference and uncertainty quantification in  biomechanical models.

-I did my PhD at the [Department of Econometrics and OR][EOR], [Vrije Universiteit Amsterdam][VU], and the [Tinbergen Institute][TI].
-I was working [Siem Jan Koopman][SiemJanKoopman] and [Lennart Hoogerheide][LennartHoogerheide] on developing methods for accurate and efficient Bayesian inference for time series analysis, with a particular focus on applications in econometrics and finance.
+I did my PhD at the [Department of Econometrics and OR][EOR] (now the School of Business and Economics), [Vrije Universiteit Amsterdam][VU], and the [Tinbergen Institute][TI], under the supervision of [Siem Jan Koopman][SiemJanKoopman] and [Lennart Hoogerheide][LennartHoogerheide].
+I worked on developing methods for accurate and efficient Bayesian inference for time series analysis, with a particular focus on applications in Econometrics and Finance.
 In Spring 2017 I visited [Ruth King][RuthKing] at the [School of Mathematics][SchoolMath], the [University of Edinburgh][UoE], to work on efficient algorithms for Bayesian inference in state space models.

 I hold a Bachelor's degree in Mathematics from the [Faculty of Mathematics, Informatics, and Mechanics][MIMUW], the [University of Warsaw][UW], and a Master's degree in Economics from the [Warsaw School of Economics][SGH].

-#### My main research interests:

-* Bayesian methods
-* Monte Carlo methods (MCMC, SMC, ABC)
-* Time series analysis (especially state space models)
-* Data analysis (including rare event estimation)
-* Machine learning (e.g. Bayesian optimisation)

-Besides, I am interested in code optimization, deep learning and adaptive importance sampling.
+In 2021 and 2023 I was on maternity leaves.